Camberwick Green characters Click on each name for a pic

 Pippin Fort :-

-We're told is "A military academy.A school for boys who want to be soldiers".
-And used by the following....
+"A military academy.A school for boys who want to be soldiers".
+And used by the following ....

 "Captain Snort is a soldier man.Scarlet and gold a soldier man.